hatsari/article/s3_snowball/README.md

 Date: 2019.12.30 Yongki, Kim (kyongki@)

 ## Background
 It is really hassle to move mass small files to S3, however my customer asked me to do it.
 And so do I.  The condition was here.
 Each file size is under 200K and numbers of files are about a hundred and 30 million, moreover the file name should be changed because he wanted to restructure files and directories architecture.
 I attempted many of things to find out the suitable solution, but those solutions had its own limitation.
 At least, I created very useful and efficient python script to move it fast and without consuming bunch of memory and of disk spaces.
-Final version is here, if you don't want to read whole story and just know the final script, jump to here[Go to Final Section](## Final and Successful Solution: multi-part uploading)
+Final version is here, if you don't want to read whole story and just know the final script, jump to here; [Go to Final Section](README.md#final-and-successful-solution-multi-part-uploading)
 Using this solution, you will transfer hundred millions files in a week!!
 But, BE AWARE OF that consuming time will depend on the storage's read time, network bandwidth, and memory size and other infra component.

 ### Customer's Request